Modulated escape from a metastable state driven by colored noise: Reduction from colored to white noise

 with $\alpha=\sqrt{2}|\zeta(\frac{1}{2})|$ given by Riemann's $\zeta$-function and $b_{n}$ proportional to the $n$-th Hermite polynomial.
 We equate \prettyref{eq:bl_solution} to \prettyref{eq:QT_boundary_z} neglecting the latter exponential term which decays on a small length scale, so that the term proportional to $z-r$ fixes the time dependent function $C(s)=2\nu_{y}^{(0)}(s)$ and hence the boundary value $Q_{0}^{(1)}(\theta,s)=\alpha\nu_{y}^{(0)}(s)$.
 This yields the central result of our theory: We have reduced the colored-noise problem \prettyref{eq:diffeq_general} to the solution of a one-dimensional FPE \prettyref{eq:FP_tilde} with the time-dependent boundary condition

 where the time-dependent flux $\nu_{y}^{(0)}(s)$ is obtained from the solution of the corresponding white-noise problem.
 The boundary condition can be understood intuitively: the filtered noise slows down the diffusion at the absorbing boundary with increasing $k$; the noise spectrum and the velocity of $y$ are bounded, so in contrast to the white-noise case, there can be a finite density at the boundary.
 Its magnitude results from a momentary equilibrium of the escape crossing the boundary and the flow towards it, where the latter is approximated by the flow $\nu_{y}^{(0)}$ at threshold in the white noise system.
-Recasting this time-dependent boundary condition into a static condition by considering a shift in the threshold
+In principle one can obtain colored-noise solutions combining the effective system \eqref{eq:FP_tilde} with the time-dependent colored-noise boundary condition \prettyref{eq:Boundary_conditions_static}, which is explicitly shown in \citep{Schuecker14_arxiv}.
+Here we aim for an even further reduction, recasting this time-dependent boundary condition into a static condition by considering a shift in the threshold

-we perform a Taylor expansion of the effective density
+We perform a Taylor expansion of the effective density

 using \prettyref{eq:Boundary_conditions_static} and $\partial_{y}\tilde{P}(\theta,s)=-2\nu_{y}^{(0)}(s)+O(k)$ to show that the density vanishes to order $k^{2}$.
 As a result, to first order in $k$ the dynamic boundary condition \eqref{eq:Boundary_conditions_static} can be rewritten as a perfectly absorbing (white-noise) boundary at shifted $\tilde{\theta}$ \eqref{eq:shift_threshold}.
 For the particular problem of the stationary MFPT this was already found by \citet{Klosek98} and \citet{Fourcaud02} as a corollary deduced from the steady state density rather than as the result of a generic reduction of a colored- to a white-noise problem.
 It remained unclear from these earlier works, whether and how it is possible to apply the effective FPE to time-dependent problems.
 We show above that the effective FPE \eqref{eq:FP_tilde} that directly follows from a perturbation expansion of the flux operator can be re-summed to an effective operator acting on a one-dimensional density.
 This, together with the effective boundary condition \eqref{eq:Boundary_conditions_static}{} or \eqref{eq:shift_threshold}, is the crucial step to reduce the time-dependent problem driven by colored noise to an effective time-dependent white-noise problem, rendering the transient properties of the system accessible to an analytical treatment.